integrateddatasvc/agency-registry/README.md

 Several initiaives readilly collect and maintain basic information about agencies and assign them unique identifiers.
 We can leverage these to harvest/aggregate what we need, and add the additional metadata elements that we want to capture.

 ## How this works?
-- Each agency has a dedicated directory that contains one of more files with some information (metadata) about it.
+- Each agency has a dedicated directory that contains files storing various pieces of information (metadata) about it.
-- A metadata file has a well defined structure and content (schema) and is typically stored in a YAML
+- A metadata file has a well defined structure and content (schema) and is typically stored in a YAML, JSON, or XML.
-- File follow specific naming conventions to indentify its origin and schema
+- The files follow specific naming conventions to indentify its origin and schema (content)

-The following files are manually maintained in this projects:
+The following files are maintained in this project:

 - ids.yaml: list of know unique identifiers for the agency
 - geo.yaml: level and geographical coverage of the agency